blepping/ComfyUI-sonar/README.md

 7. `pink`
 8. `highres_pyramid`: Not extensively tested, but it is slower than the other noise types.
 I would guess it does something like enhance details.

+You can scroll down to the the examples section near the bottom to see some example generations with different noise types.

 ## Credits

 Original Sonar Sampler implementation (for A1111): https://github.com/Kahsolt/stable-diffusion-webui-sonar